Efficient Neighbourhood Search in 3D Point Clouds Through Space-Filling Curves and Linear Octrees: Introduction

 Traditionally, neighbour searching in 3D point clouds has been addressed using hierarchical data structures such as \KDTrees and \Octrees, which limit computations to regions near the query point.
 Nevertheless, the performance associated with these structures can be affected by the spatial and memory distribution of the data.
 Since neighbourhood computation involves identifying spatially close points, it is desirable to ensure that these points are also close in memory.
 Spatial reordering techniques based on Space-Filling Curves (SFCs), such as the Morton and Hilbert curves, map three-dimensional points to a one-dimensional representation while preserving spatial locality.

 In this work, we demonstrate that SFC-based reordering techniques improve memory access coherence and enhance the performance of neighbour searches when using \Octrees and \KDTrees.
 Furthermore, we present an efficient method for neighbourhood search in 3D point clouds which combines spatial reorderings based on Morton and Hilbert curves with a linear \Octree implementation.
 In our experiments, we compare different data structures, including pointer-based \Octrees, \KDTrees, and our linear \Octree.
 For the latter, we assess an improved fixed-radius neighbourhood search algorithm that leverages and expands the structure proposed by Keller et al.~\cite{Keller2023}.
-We also adapt a classical depth-first kNN \Octree search algorithm to this linearised \Octree and evaluate it against other solutions in the literature, revealing that \Octrees remain competitive in this task even when \KDTrees are most commonly employed.
-Additionally, we parallelise the neighbourhood searches using the OpenMP library and examine the parallel efficiency and scalability of each method for both random and sequential queries.